dislick/wiring-pi-wrapper/README.md

 Binds one of the following events to the pin:

 - `change`: Fires when the status of the pin changes.
-The `handler` function receives the status as a paramter.
+The `handler` function receives the status as a parameter.

 #### `pin.removeEventListener(event: string, handler?: function)`